 During reconstructive surgery, a plastic surgeon recreates all or part of a breast that has been removed or corrects misshapen breasts.
 The goal is to help improve self-image, with breasts that look natural and balanced when wearing clothes.

 With improved treatments, breast reconstruction techniques and new medical devices, breast cancer patients who want reconstruction have many options that offer good results.
-There are several types of breast reconstruction that include using an implant, using your own tissue (skin flap) or a combination of the two.
+There are several types of breast reconstruction that include using an implant, using your own tissue often from your abdomen or back tissue or a combination of the two.
 Sometimes, you may be able to have breast reconstruction at the same time as your breast cancer surgery (immediate).
 Other times, you may need or want to wait (delayed).

 Federal law requires that breast reconstruction, in addition to other post-mastectomy benefits, be covered by medical insurance.